zoxpx/pxdocs/content/reference/release-notes/_index.md

   Workaround: This is a variant of the previous errata.
   For volume with replication factor set to 1, Cloudsnap backup does not resume after the node with replica goes down.

+## 1.7.6

+* PWX-7304 - PX keeps restarting, if journal device made read-only
+* PWX-7348 - PX keeps restarting, VM reboot after journal device made “offline”
+* PWX-7453 - cloudsnap cleanup didn't complete properly in cases where errors were encountered when tranmitting the diffs
+* PWX-7481 - Shared volume mounts fail when clients connections abruptly lost and not cleaned up properly
+* PWX-7600 - Volume mount status might be incorrectly displayed when the node where the volume is attached hits a storage full condition and replicas on that node are moved to a new node

+## 1.7.5

+* PWX-7033 - Objectstore endpoint failover not happening
+* PWX-7179 - io1 volume added to KOPS cluster gets displayed as STORAGE_MEDIUM_MAGNETIC
+* PWX-7212 - Cloudsnap-Restore: Increase restore verbose level for error cases
+* PWX-7267 - LIC: Hide unknown/non-handled licenses
+* PWX-7299 - export pool_status as a stat for prometheus
+* PWX-7364 - Namespace stuck volume issue

+## 1.7.4

+* PWX-7142 - LIC: SuperMicro misinterpreted as VM
+* PWX-7143 - LIC: Should hard-code "absolute maximums" into License evaluations
+* PWX-7214 - LIC: Goroutine leak at license watch re-supscription
+* PWX-7291 - Detect ssd based pools and mount with nossd if kernel version is less than 4.15
+* PWX-7292 - For all storage errors retry 3 times before making pool offline

 ## 1.7.5

 * PWX-7364 Namespace stuck volume issue